wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

             Number
         </td>
         <td>
-            A number that the driver multiples the maxPoolSize value to, to provide the maximum number of threads allowed to wait for a connection to become available from the pool.
+            The maximum pool size is multiplied by this value to calculate the maximum number of threads that are allowed to wait for a connection to become available in the pool.
         </td>
         <td>
             -